ekirin/newhost2/README.md

 # newhost2
 ###### Reactive development platform
-This project based on <a href="http://vertx.io" target="_black">vert.x</a> toolkit to simplify web development.
+This project based onup <a href="http://vertx.io" target="_black">vert.x</a> toolkit to simplify web development.
 <br/>

 Newhost2 lets you to develop web applications with minimal effort.
 You just define a controller class for your route by an annotation and that's all.

 # Controller example

-If you send request for the first time then will be created blank page (<code>index.html</code>) where you can put your content.
+If you send a request for the first time then will be created blank page (<code>index.html</code>) where you can put your content.
 No need to create that page manually.

 ```java